 What Will It Cost?

-Depending on the nature and extent of the work, a survey may cost anywhere from a few hundred to several thousand dollars.
-Fees for surveys are determined on an individual basis, depending mainly on the amount of time required for the documentary research and the survey itself.
-Prior to engaging your surveyor, you may wish to ask for an estimate of the fees that the survey will entail, along with the expected completion date.
+Fees for surveys are determined by the nature and extent of the work, the amount of time required for the documentary research and the survey itself.
+Prior to engaging your surveyor, you should ask for a written estimate of the fees that the survey will entail, what product if any you should expect, for example, a plan or a report, and the expected completion date.
 In any event, the cost of an up-to-date survey is usually one of the best forms of insurance a homeowner can obtain.

 In cases of dispute, your surveyor can be an expert witness in court and assumes full professional responsibility for the accuracy of your survey.
 All licensed (cadastral) surveyors must carry professional liability insurance.
 The cost of the survey as a percentage of your total investment is small, and a reasonable price to pay for peace of mind.

-You may wish to consult the “Directories” page of this website, or the Yellow Pages of your telephone directory under "Surveyors - Land", or your lawyer may advise you of the surveyors in your area.
+You may wish to consult the "Find a Surveyor" section of this website, or the Yellow Pages of your telephone directory under "Surveyors - Land", or your lawyer may advise you of the surveyors in your area.